 Copenhagen overtakes Vienna: The new number one in quality of life!

-The ranking of the world's most worth living has a new number one for 2025: Copenhagen.
-As the NZZ had to be reported for years Ranged, now hand over this top position to the Danish capital.
-The decisive factor for the decline in second place was a planned attack on a concert by Taylor Swift, which Vienna heavily burdened and simple in the ratings.
-Security plays a crucial role in the global rankings and is increasingly a criterion that decides on the quality of life.
+The ranking of the world's most livable cities has a new number one for 2025: Copenhagen.
+As the NZZ reported, Vienna, which had been in the top places for years, now had to give up this top spot to the Danish capital.
+The decisive factor for the decline to second place was a planned attack on a Taylor Swift concert, which weighed heavily on Vienna and was reflected in the ratings.
+Security plays a crucial role in global rankings and is increasingly a criterion that determines quality of life.

-This year's ranking evaluates a total of 173 cities worldwide and divides them into five categories: health system, education, infrastructure, stability as well as culture and environment.
-The quality of life is understood as a mixture of efficient systems, such as functioning public transport and good medical care.
-However, the ranking often does not capture subjective factors such as joy of life or social participation, which is to be regarded as a drop of bitterness.
+This year's ranking evaluates a total of 173 cities worldwide and divides them into five categories: health system, education, infrastructure, stability and culture and environment.
+Quality of life is understood as a mixture of efficient systems, such as functioning public transport and good medical care.
+However, the ranking often does not capture subjective factors such as enjoyment of life or social participation, which can be seen as a downer.

-The current security developments have direct effects on the ratings: The two thwarted attacks that took place in Vienna led to the city falling back in comparison to Copenhagen, Zurich and Melbourne.
-These cities convince with stable infrastructures and a high standard of living.
-According to the Consumer protection forum berlin enjoys Copenhagen of an overall rating as the value of life City while Vienna takes second place.
+Current security developments have a direct impact on ratings: the two foiled attacks that took place in Vienna caused the city to fall behind compared to Copenhagen, Zurich and Melbourne.
+These cities impress with stable infrastructure and a high standard of living.
+According to the Consumer Protection Forum Berlin Copenhagen enjoys an overall rating as the most livable city, while Vienna takes second place.

-Another interesting aspect is that many of the top rated cities have less than six million inhabitants.
+Another interesting aspect is that many of the top-rated cities have fewer than six million residents.
 Tokyo, London and New York rank far behind compared to their smaller counterparts.
-This realization shows that smaller cities often do better in terms of quality of life.
+This finding shows that smaller cities often perform better in terms of quality of life.

 A look at the factors of quality of life

-The quality of life is assessed in Global Liveability Index by 35 factors and divided into seven subject areas.
-This includes economic and political stability, security, healthcare, climate conditions and the popularity of the cities.
-Vienna is traditionally valued in Austria, but the current setback could change the perception of the city in the world.
+In the Global Liveability Index, quality of life is assessed by 35 factors and divided into seven topic areas.
+These include economic and political stability, security, healthcare, climate conditions and the popularity of cities.
+Vienna has traditionally been valued in Austria, but the current setback could change the world's perception of the city.

-An interesting aspect are the organized updates of the rankings, which are based on constantly changing data from the World Bank and other institutions.
-This is how the ranks are adjusted regularly and it is ensured that current values are used primarily.
-This ensures that rankings like the Global Liveability Index remain current and relevant.
+An interesting aspect is the organized updates of the rankings, which are based on constantly changing data from the World Bank and other institutions.
+The ranks are adjusted regularly and care is taken to ensure that current values are given priority.
+This ensures that rankings such as the Global Liveability Index remain current and relevant.